leeola/docs/contents/guides/installing-wordpress/index.md

 2. Next, we'll backup the `~/Web` directory, and replace it with `~/wordpress` with the following command:
   `mv Web Web.bkp && mv wordpress Web`

-3. Next, we need to copy the sample Wordpress config, so that we can run the config setup later.
-Enter the following command:
-  `cp Web/wp-config-sample.php Web/wp-config.php`

 3. Next, we're going to set the `chmod` of the directory so that Wordpress can write it's only configuration file.
 To do that, run: